Useful Citation Indexes and other Databases

 A couple of suggestions for finding illustrations: try searching by words that may appear in the body of the article that includes the illustration of interest.
 Try using a source such as a periodical index or the footnotes and bibliography of other sources to identify the specific issue which includes the illustration of interest.

-HarpWeek is available online (1857-1912; contains browsable full text of Harper's Weekly, but not necessarily all images).
+HarpWeek (1857-1912; contains browsable full text of Harper's Weekly, but not necessarily all images).
 Entire original Harper's Weekly available in the Division of Rare and Manuscript Collections in Kroch Library.
-Call 255-3530 to request in advance with specific volume and issue number.
-Harper's Monthly available via the Making of America collection, above.
+Request in advance with specific volume and issue number.
+Harper's Monthly available via the Making of America collection in HathiTrust, above.

 Don't neglect one of Cornell's most interesting political collections:

-Includes 2,278 images of ballots, bric-a-brac, broadsides, buttons, cartoons, maps and charts, pamphlets, parade items, posters, prints, ribbons, sheet music, songbooks, textiles, trinkets, and garments that document American presidential campaigns since George Washington's.
+- Includes over 2,000 images of ballots, bric-a-brac, broadsides, buttons, cartoons, maps and charts, pamphlets, parade items, posters, prints, ribbons, sheet music, songbooks, textiles, trinkets, and garments that document American presidential campaigns since George Washington's.

 Politics on TV

-The Living Room Candidate - American presidential campaign commercials from 1952-2004, search by year, political issue, presidential candidate, and more.
+The Living Room Candidate (Museum of the Moving Image)- American presidential campaign commercials from 1952-2004, search by year, political issue, presidential candidate, and more.
 View commercials via streaming media (available through Real Player or Windows Media)

 Also be sure to check YouTube for film footage of political events and historical campaign advertising.